 Con: Many places are only reachable by car

 There are quite a few places in England that are not serviced by nearby train stations.
-When you find a promising place to visit, it may be that the only way to get close enough for a day hike is to drive to the area.
-Train tickets can also be expensive and the trains are not always reliable for reaching countryside stations.
-While I take the train as much as possible, for a lot of my hiking I do drive to the area I want to explore.
+When you find a promising place to visit, it may be that the only way to get close enough for a day hike is to drive to the area or hire a taxi from the closest train station.

 Pro: Diverse culture in cities